Demystifying the Lagrangian of classical mechanics: The Lagrangian formalism and the minimal distance between two points in a plane

 Although in our example $G = \sqrt{1 + y'^2}$ only depends on $y'$ and not explicitly on $y$ or $x$, we can also assume dependence on $y$ and $x$.
 If formulas we derive for $G$ contain derivatives of $G$ with respect to $y$ or $x$, we just replace these terms with zero as the derivative of a function with respect to a variable it does not depend on is always zero.

 To find the function $y(x)$ that minimizes $S$, we make the simplifying assumption that it is sufficient to find the $y(x)$ that makes $S$ stationary.
-In other words, we assume that S has exactly one minimum.
+In other words, we assume that $S$ has exactly one minimum.
 To do this, we consider small but arbitrary variations $\delta y$ of $y$ and try to find a condition that causes $\delta S$ to vanish.
+These variations allow the path taken by the function to change by a small amount.
 During this, the endpoints $(x_1,y_1)$ and $(x_2,y_2)$ are kept fixed; therefore the variations $\delta y$ have the property $\delta y(x_1) = \delta y(x_2) = 0$.
 As a result,